 Shortly after, the publication had 150 likes and shares, but the plaque did not stop there.

-Buoyed by the response, Albury police officers uploaded more selfies with various puns.
-One photo even showed the cell phone in a cell with the comment: "If you are worried that the battery it will empty, it won't.
-By the time you get it, it will be fully "charged" (a play on words from 'charged' which in Greek means charged with charges).
-It is a very good 'cell' phone.
+Motivated by the response, Albury police officers uploaded more selfies with various puns.
+One photo even showed the cell phone in a cell with the comment: “If you are worried that the battery will run out, it will not.
+By the time you get it it will be fully "charged" (pun from 'charged' which in Greek in free translation means charged with categories).
+It is a very good 'cell' phone (from the cell).

 The owner's friends were enthusiastic about the humorous publications and replied: "epic," epic, "best policemen ever," the best policeman and legends legends.